social-navigation-group/sbpd-dataset-pipeline/labelling-tool/README.md

 ---

 #### **Break**
 This button divides the selected trajectory (which is determined by the point clickled in the desired trajecotry to break) at the current frame into two separate trajectories.
 The first trajectory begins where the original trajectory began and ends at the current frame, and the second begins at the current frame and ends where the original trajectory ended.
 After pressing the button, the UI will update prompting an input field insert the ID of the desired trajectory to modify.
 This can also be accomplished by clicking directy at the trajectory, which will directly input the trajectory ID into the input field.
-After clicking, the user should click on the **Select** button to select the trajectory.
-To apply the change the user needs to click the **Apply** button.
-If the user made the mistake of clicking in the **Break** button, the user can cancel it enabling the other modifiers.
+After clicking, the user should click on the **"Select"** button to select the trajectory.
+To apply the change the user needs to click the **"Apply"** button.
+If the user made the mistake of clicking in the **"Break"** button, the user can cancel it enabling the other modifiers.

 > Even though it is possible to insert manually in the input box, the function will only work properly when clickled directly at the desired point in the trajectory.